7 best all-inclusive cruise lines in the world (updated for 2026)

 Cruise ship pool deck surrounded by padded lounge chairs

-Pool deck on Crystal Symphony (Photo: Crystal)
+The pool deck on Crystal Symphony is set up for relaxing (Photo: Crystal)

 Everyone is treated like royalty on Crystal, which includes butler service as a standard for all suite categories.
-The all-inclusive cruise line and its two ships come with decades of stories — including ownership changes that most recently landed it in the hands of Abercrombie & Kent in 2023.
+The all-inclusive cruise line and its two ships come with decades of stories—including ownership changes that most recently landed it in the hands of Abercrombie & Kent in 2023.
 Despite their older ages, the ships feel fresh and modern, with classic palatial touches.

 Family-friendly features: Waves and Fantasia kids’ programming for ages three to 17, on select sailings, as well as babysitting services